 - Remote Learning (RL): A remote learning course meets virtually at set days/times that students are “present” for.
 The ratio of meetings and independent work varies by instructor.

 - Online (OL): An online course has no set meeting times; students work independently through the course materials on D2L or a similar platform, submitting their work to meet deadlines.
 There may be group work, discussions, etc., that students complete collaboratively.
 The instructor is available for assistance via office hours, email, etc.

 Applications for the Certificate in Couple and Family Counseling program are accepted for spring, summer and fall semesters.

 Applicants who are not current Counselor Education students must have a degree in counseling or a closely related mental health degree from an accredited university program that meets the academic and clinical requirements for licensure as a master's level mental health professional.
-Applications are accepted for spring, summer and fall semesters.
-The following application materials will be submitted online through the NEIU application management portal:
+Applicants can apply through NEIUs online application system.
+The online application requires the following: